 - One rule is to make sure that your offer is relevant to the blog:

-You don’t want to offer a guide to infographics in a blog that talks about software pricing.
+You don’t want to offer a guide to infographics in a blog that talks about how to sell feet pics.
 Make sure that your offer is relevant and it encourages more people to download the eBook.

 - The second rule is to make sure that it’s easy to fulfill your CTA